Fudan-iGEM/2023-wiki/docs/src/education.md

 </div>

 ::: details
-Inspired by the rich folk poems and songs of Yongping County, Yunnan Province, we discovered intriguing **parallels between collage poem and modular design in synthetic biology**, both involving artful combinarion of elements—imagery in poetry and genetic components in synthetic biology—to achieve desired outcomes.
-Therefore, with the support of Fudan University's Department of Materials Science, we hosted a poetry festival, encouraging students to **create collage poems** to grasp synthetic biology's fundamental logic.
+Inspired by the rich folk poems and songs of Yongping County, Yunnan Province, we discovered intriguing **parallels between collage poem and modular design in synthetic biology**, both involving artful combination of elements—imagery in poetry and genetic components in synthetic biology—to achieve desired outcomes.
+Therefore, with the support of [Fudan University's Department of Materials Science](https://mse.fudan.edu.cn/), we hosted a poetry festival, encouraging students to **create collage poems** to grasp synthetic biology's fundamental logic.
 The students' imaginative and poetic interpretations of life left a profound impression on us.
 :::

 **Science Course: Integrating Ethnic Minority Culture**

 <p><small style="color: gray">📅 Date: Aug.
-12nd, 2023  <br>🗣️Organizers: Qingying Yang</br>  👥Audience: Ethnic minority students</small></p>
+12nd, 2023  <br>🗣️Organizer: Qingying Yang<br>  👥Audience: Ethnic minority students</small></p>

 ::: details
-Collaborating with Fudan University's Expedition Community, we connected with **Li students**, who belong to **a minority nationality** in China, in Hainan Province.
+Collaborating with [Fudan University's Expedition Community](https://mp.weixin.qq.com/s/HXoECW71hKry4gbRk-CvXA), we connected with **Li students**, who belong to **a minority nationality** in China, in Hainan Province.
 Recognizing **the cultural differences** between the Li and the Han people, we integrated elements of Li culture into our course content.
 Additionally, we provided iGEM souvenirs as gifts.
 Many students shared post-class reflections about their understanding of synthetic biology and their expectations for its future applications.
 :::

 **Biology Seminar: Learning Genes and Brainstorming Ideas**

 <p><small style="color: gray">📅 Date: Aug.
-16th, 2023  <br>🗣️Organizers: Zhiyue Chen, Chenye Li</br>  👥Audience: Elementary school students</small></p>
+16th, 2023  <br>🗣️Organizers: Zhiyue Chen, Chenye Li<br>  👥Audience: Elementary school students</small></p>

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/notebook/wenzhou2.jpg"